Waco, TX 76702

 Get Crafty at the Homestead Fair

 Learn how to make cheese; watch as blacksmiths, carpenters, and potters demonstrate their craft; and help assemble an old-fashioned timber-frame barn the traditional way.
-Get your hands dirty and experience life on the frontier at Waco’s annual Homestead Fair (Nov.
-23 – 24).
+Get your hands dirty and experience life on the frontier at Waco’s annual Homestead Fair (late November).
 This family-friendly event features horse-drawn hayrides, a petting pen that includes a few cuddly puppies, agricultural exhibits, and live music.

 Go on the historic buildings tour to see structures as old as a New Jersey barn from the 1760’s, then check out a gristmill from the 18th century or the agricultural exhibits that show various aspects of working a homestead.
 When your appetite kicks in, stop by the food court for brick-oven pizza or hamburgers and fries, which you should absolutely follow up with a few scoops of maple pecan ice cream.
 Explore the rest of the fairgrounds for even more demonstrations, hands-on activities, seminars, and many other things to see and do that give a glimpse of the homestead life.